So you want to get in that spooky Halloween mood this October, but you’re also kind of a baby who’s scared of real frights huh?

 Night in the Woods

 Night in the Woods isn’t your typical Halloween game.
 Its creepy critters are adorable, and its frights are existential.
 When Mae returns to her sleepy town of Hollow Springs as a college dropout, she discovers her old life might have moved on without her.
 The game sets the tone perfectly as leaves flutter through the city, Halloween approaches, and tensions rise.
-Night in the Woods isn’t all anxious young adult drama however, and things take a spooky turn as Mae unveils the dark mysteries of her once familiar town.
+Night in the Woods isn’t all anxious young adult drama however, and things take a spooky (but not too spooky) turn as Mae unveils the dark mysteries of her once familiar town.

 Sure it may play like baby’s first RPG, but what Costume Quest lacks in gameplay complexity, it makes up for in Halloween spirit.
 Taking place on the night of Halloween, you play as a costumed sibling of your choice who must battle a horde of monsters to save your family before curfew.
 If it sounds like the plot of a seasonal cartoon, don’t worry, because they’re totally turning it into one.
 But developer Double Fine injects their familiar brand of hilarious charm, ensuring Costume Quest remains fun and engaging for all ages.